InQuest/ThreatIngestor/docs/plugins/source.rst

   include all expanded links found in Tweets.
 If set to true, it will include only defanged links.

-After the above required options, you must include valid options for one of the three supported Twitter endpoints, as described below.
+After the above general options, you may include valid options for one of the supported Twitter endpoints, as described below.
+(If you do not include any extra options, the Twitter plugin will default to reading from your @mentions.)
 Any extra options defined in the config will be passed in directly to the Twitter endpoint, so you can configure some extra options not shown here.
 See the relevant Twitter documentation for more information on supported parameters.

+`Mentions`_:

+This is the default behavior.

 `Twitter list`_: